Drag racing legend Don Garlits interview part 1

 Next week Part 2 of Garlits Interview

-Throughout the interview, Garlits’ voice would start softly as he told the beginning of an adventure and then descend to a loud, almost shouting voice as he excitedly explained how each account blended into what has become his life’s story.
+Throughout the interview, Garlits’ voice would start softly as he told the beginning of an adventure and then ascend to a loud, almost shouting voice as he excitedly explained how each account blended into what has become his life’s story.
 I was absolutely and thoroughly entertained by him as time passed very rapidly.

 You won’t want to miss part 2 with a seldom told story of how Garlits nearly died at 3 months of age in a fire and a story he has never shared before in an interview.
 How a flight back from California with Chaparral famed Jim Hall helped Swamp Rats develop wings.Do not miss next week’s episode.